digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

   <type-daml-finance-interface-instrument-equity-instrument-instrument-99859>` to provide additional
   information pertinent to private equity (like share class, or liquidation preference).
-- New instrument types: if Daml Finance does not provide an implementation for a given instrument type a custom implementation can be provided to fill that gap.
+- New instrument types: if Daml Finance does not provide an implementation for a given instrument type, a custom implementation can be provided to fill that gap.
 The implementation can either leverage the :doc:`Contingent Claims <../concepts/contingent-claims>` framework, as described in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`, or be implemented through standard interfaces, as seen in the implementation of the